RISE Activities

 Tell Us About You

 1. Provide a brief summary of your experience, skills, education, and personal or professional accomplishments that you feel are relevant to your potential as an Innovator.
-[No more than 100 words]

-Tell Us About Your intervention
+Tell Us About Your Intervention

-5. Provide an itemized budget that describes how you will use the requested funds.
-Describe any technology (hardware, software, devices, etc.) or technological support (programming, editing, storage, network, etc.) necessary to support your intervention(s).
-These funds cannot be used to pay for internal training or consulting, food where the sole purpose of the event is to promote dialogue or conversation within the department or unit, conference travel, or any type of salary support. *A budget is not required for applicants not requesting project funding.
+These funds cannot be used to pay for internal training or internal consulting, food where the sole purpose of the event is to promote dialogue or conversation within your department or unit, travel, conference attendance (travel, registration fees, hotel, transportation, etc.), professional organization membership, or any type of salary support or stipend.
+The aim of the project funding is to advance your intervention. *A budget is not required for applicants not requesting project funding.

 Tell Us About Your Support